-92 Ofgem: Providing Financial Protections for Vulnerable Customers, page 16.
+106 Ofgem: Providing Financial Protections for Vulnerable Customers, page 16.

-- 5.33 We have also considered the impact on vulnerable customers of our proposal regarding the payment method uplift. - 5.34 Standard credit customers are more likely to be classed as fuel poor93 compared to direct debit, and therefore the potential savings for these customers would vary based on our final decision on the level of payment method uplift.
+- result of the cap, they may seek to cut costs through reductions in service levels, which could impact vulnerable customers.
+We assessed this potential impact in Chapter 6. - 5.32 Other than the impacts discussed above that could vary dependent on age and disability we do not consider there would be a disproportionate impact on any of the other protected characteristics.
+This is because we have no evidence to suggest that any of these groups, on average, have different energy consumption, or a different propensity to be engaged in the market, compared to any other customer group. - 5.33 We have also considered the impact on vulnerable customers of our proposal regarding the payment method uplift. - 5.34 Standard credit customers are more likely to be classed as fuel poor107 compared to direct debit, and therefore the potential savings for these customers would vary based on our final decision on the level of payment method uplift.
 A lower level of uplift would result in these consumers saving higher amounts. - 5.35 However, although standard credit customers are proportionally more likely to be fuel poor than those paying by direct debit, in absolute terms there are significant numbers of fuel poor consumers who pay by direct debit.
 Therefore, we do not consider cross subsidisation between standard credit and direct debit customers to be justified from an equality perspective. - 5.36 We have assessed the impact of the payment method uplift options on customer savings in more detail in paragraphs 5.37 to 5.40 below.